dougg0k/ai-chat-project-exporter/README.md

 ## Why I built the extension

-- I found many issues after trying out the best options available, at least in Firefox, I didnt find any that would contain / extract all the content, like canvas, documents, or some outputs from bigger models.
+- I found many issues after trying out the better or most maintained options available, at least in Firefox, I didnt find any that would extract all the content, like canvas, documents, or some outputs from bigger models.
 - I noticed that most of the problems were due to the other extensions using CSS Selectors / DOM to extract information.
 - They didnt include relevant information in extracted file.
 Some showed as popup on each extraction instead.
 - I needed this kind of tool for information extraction.